soundpress/RulesOfNYC/docs/c16/index.rst

    (1) Total rent, as defined above; plus

-   (2) Any other rent adjustments authorized pursuant to Article 7-C and these Rules, including allowable rent adjustments authorized pursuant to 29 RCNY § 2-12 of these Rules; plus
+   (2) Any other rent adjustments authorized pursuant to Article 7-C and these Rules, including allowable rent adjustments authorized pursuant to 29 RCNY § 2-12; plus

    (3) Use-based escalators, if any; plus